e) Right to restriction of processing

 10. data protection provisions about the application and use of Facebook

 On this website, the controller has integrated components of the enterprise Facebook.
 Facebook is a social network.
 A social network is a social meeting place operated on the Internet, an online community that generally enables users to communicate with each other and interact in virtual space.
 A social network can serve as a platform for the exchange of opinions and experiences or enable the Internet community to provide personal or company-related information.
 Among other things, Facebook allows users of the social network to create private profiles, upload photos and network via friend requests.
 The operating company of Facebook is Facebook, Inc, 1 Hacker Way, Menlo Park, CA 94025, USA.
 If a data subject lives outside the USA or Canada, the controller for the processing of personal data is Facebook Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
 With each call-up to one of the individual pages of this Internet site, which is operated by the controller and on which a Facebook component (Facebook plug-in) was integrated, the Internet browser on the information technology system of the data subject is automatically prompted to download a display of the corresponding Facebook component from Facebook through the Facebook component.
 A complete overview of all Facebook plug-ins can be accessed at https://developers.facebook.com/docs/plugins/?locale=de_DE.
 During the course of this technical procedure, Facebook gains knowledge of what specific sub-page of our website was visited by the data subject.
 If the data subject is logged in at the same time on Facebook, Facebook detects with every call-up to our website by the data subject-and for the entire duration of their stay on our Internet site-which specific sub-page of our Internet page was visited by the data subject.
 This information is collected by the Facebook component and assigned by Facebook to the respective Facebook account of the data subject.
-If the data subject clicks on one of the Facebook buttons integrated on our website, for example the "Like" button, or if the data subject makes a comment, Facebook assigns this information to the personal Facebook user account of the data subject and stores this personal data.
-Facebook always receives information via the Facebook component that the data subject has visited our website if the data subject is logged in to Facebook at the same time as accessing our website; this takes place regardless of whether the data subject clicks on the Facebook component or not.
+If the data subject clicks on one of the Facebook buttons integrated on our website, for example the „Like“ button, or if the data subject makes a comment, Facebook assigns this information to the personal Facebook user account of the data subject and stores this personal data.
+Facebook always receives information via the Facebook component that the data subject has visited our website if the data subject is logged in to Facebook at the same time as accessing our website; this occurs regardless of whether the data subject clicks on the Facebook component or not.
 If the data subject does not want this information to be transmitted to Facebook, they can prevent the transmission by logging out of their Facebook account before accessing our website.
 The data policy published by Facebook, which is available at https://de-de.facebook.com/about/privacy/, provides information about the collection, processing and use of personal data by Facebook.
 It also explains what settings options Facebook offers to protect the privacy of the data subject.
 In addition, various applications are available that make it possible to suppress the transmission of data to Facebook.
 Such applications can be used by the data subject to suppress data transmission to Facebook.

 11. data protection provisions about the application and use of Google Analytics (with anonymization function)